xCortlandx/fnvHashFinder/README.md

 ## Bruteforce Methods:

 ->These methods provided are what i did to find large amounts of assets, this is a more effective way.
 Mostly Regex.
-->Make name checks outside Visual Studio in fnv1a64.cs with Notepad++, after saving, VS can be debugged/compiled instantly without the formating text dialog.
+->Make name checks outside Visual Studio in main.cs with Notepad++, after saving, VS can be debugged/compiled instantly without the formating text dialog.

 1. (Most Effective) Using names from previous COD Titles Asset Logs
 2. (Most Effective) Word trimming after the last underscore		_[^_]*$